gvwilson/sensibleadventures/cloudherd/new.md

 Granna Fee said.

 It had taken Sergeant Dorbu and his men a day to hike up the pass to Stale Leftovers.
-The Staler cloudherds covered the same distance in less than an hour, even with the headwind.
+The clouds covered the same distance in less than an hour, even with the headwind.
 "There," Granna Fee said, pointing at a thin plume of smoke.

 Grappa Gas frowned.
 "I thought he said there were just a few of them."